Arthuna temples, Banswara

 An inscription of the Paramara prince Chamundaraja records that he built a temple of Shiva called Mandalesa in honour of his father in A.D.
 1079.
 Another inscription of A.D.
 1080 mentions that his officer’s son named Anantapala also founded a temple of Shiva.
 In a group of temples known as Hanumangarhi is located Nilakantha Mahadeva temple, besides other shrines and a stepped Kunda.
 There are three Shiva temples.
 The place was associated with the Lakulisa sect of Saivism.
 The temples of Hanuman and Vishnu also belong to the early period.
 Bhushana built a Jaina temple in A.D.
 1190.
 Another temple at the site is of the Chaunsatha Yoginis.

-See also Madareshwar Temple, Banswara
+See also Paraheda Shiv temple, Banswara

 Recent Posts